Azure/BatchSparkScoringPredictiveMaintenance/README.md

 1. **Create a model**
 1. **Score** new observations with the created model

 For each of these steps, we will use the Databricks CLI to create a [Databricks Job](https://docs.databricks.com/user-guide/jobs.html).
-Each Databrick Job will automate the running of a Databricks notebook either immediately or on a scheduled basis.
+Each Databricks Job will automate the running of a Databricks notebook either immediately or on a scheduled basis.
 We create the jobs using instructions contained in JSON files located in the `./jobs/` folder of this repository.

 ## Ingest data

 The first step is to download the data and store as a Spark Dataframe on your Azure Databricks instance.
-The actual process is done through the `1_data_ingestion.ipynb` jupyter notebook that we copied into the `notebooks` folder of your workspace.
+The actual process is done through the `1_data_ingestion.ipynb` Jupyter notebook that we copied into the `notebooks` folder of your workspace.
 You can either use the Azure Databricks UI to connect the notebook to your cluster and execute all cells, or use the CLI to create a Databricks Job to do the same process.
 We'll use the Job script we customized above.

 To create a job from the CLI, use the following command:
 `databricks jobs create --json-file jobs/01_CreateDataIngestion.json`